VILLASframework/documentation/docs/node/tuning.md

 This page is not directly related to VILLASnode.
 It describes several ways to optimize the host system for running real-time applications like VILLASnode.

+## Hardware

+Please have a look at the [requirements page](./requirements.md) for some recommended hardware selection.

 ## Operating System and Kernel

 For minimum latency several kernel and driver settings can be optimized.